xen-troops/moulin/docs/rouge.rst

 :code:`type` is required.
 Defines the filesystem type, currently `ext4` and `vfat` are supported.

-:code:`files:` section is optional.
+:code:`items:` section is optional.
 It defines :code:`remote:local` mapping of files that should be presented on newly created filesystem. :code:`remote` part is how the file will be named on new filesystem, while :code:`local` is a path on your disk.
 You can specify parent folders for :code:`remote` and these folders will be created on the destination filesystem.
+Older versions of `rouge` used :code:`files:` as the name of the section.
+This name is still possible to use, but it is deprecated.

 :code:`size` is optional. `rouge` will calculate total file size and add some space for the filesystem metadata to determine block size.